syncfusion-content/asp.netmvc-docs/aspnetmvc/getting-started.md

    ![](getting-started_images/ProjectConversion_img5.jpeg)

 5. The **Project Backup** dialog will be opened.
-If click Yes it will backup the current project before converting it to Syncfusion project.
-If click No it will convert the project to Syncfusion project without backup.
+If Yes is clicked, it will backup the current project before converting it to Syncfusion project.
+If No is clicked it will convert the project to Syncfusion project without backup.

    ![](getting-started_images/Project-Conversion_img6.jpeg)